TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

 Parameter sniffing can be a huge problem, especially if you have separate teams responsible for SQL Server and AX.
 We had a case where a client complained about periodic slow ledger journal posting that stopped the work of a whole accounting department.

-In that case, there was just one custom query executed during a posting affected by parameters sniffing(the not optimal plan was initially selected and cached).
+In that case, the reason was just one custom query affected by parameters sniffing(not the optimal plan was initially selected and cached).
 Before the performance audit client spent about a month with tons of e-mails between AX team, SQL team and Microsoft support trying to implement typical recommendations like statistics refresh, re-indexes with a different fill-factor and so on...

 The issue has been quickly resolved by creating a new plan guide with [OPTIMIZE FOR UNKNOWN](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#create-a-plan-guide) hint.

 **How to detect:** To start with you need to analyse "Get Top SQL" output and check queries from the top.
-Often, the first action is to compare the actual plan with the Unknown parameters plan.
+Often, the first step is to compare the actual plan with the Unknown parameters plan.
 To do this:

 - Copy a query to a new SQL window and replace “(“ with “declare” and remove the last “)”
 - Press “Display estimated execution plan” button